11 essential types of content writing for a successful business

 • A short summary/blurb that you or your sales team can easily share in customer calls or emails.

 Once you have some case studies prepared, the most common way to distribute them is by creating a portfolio/case studies page on your website.
-Then make your case studies available on that page.

 Comparison with competitors